nickbrandt/GitLab/doc/api/graphql/reference/index.md

 ### InstanceStatisticsMeasurements

 Get statistics on the instance.
+Deprecated in 13.10: This field was renamed.
+Use the `usageTrendsMeasurements` field instead..

 | Name | Description | Type |
 | ----- | ---- | ----------- |